pbrisbin/albumart/README.md

 Each definition will override those that came before.

-The conf files should be normal php ini files, defining `cert_file` and `private_key_file` as full paths to your cert-* and pk-* files which you can download from your aws dashboard.
+The conf files should be normal php ini files, defining `cert_file` and `private_key_file` as paths to your cert-* and pk-* files which you can download from your aws dashboard.

 The analogous environment variables are `AWS_CERT_FILE` and `AWS_PRIVATE_KEY_FILE`.